prince-panwar/Metacrafter_ETHProof_project/README.md

 ## Overview

-The myToken project provides a basic implementation of a token contract on the Ethereum blockchain.
+The Zeol Token project provides a basic implementation of a token contract on the Ethereum blockchain.
 It allows users to mint and burn tokens while keeping track of token balances for different addresses.

 ## Description

-The myToken project is a simple token contract written in Solidity.
+The Zeol Token project is a simple token contract written in Solidity.
 It includes functionalities to mint and burn tokens, along with maintaining a mapping to track the total supply and token balances for each address.
 The token is identified by a name, symbol, and an initial total supply of 0.

 ## Getting Started